High school (grades 9-12) · Jamaica, NY

 How many students attend High School for Community Leadership?

 High School for Community Leadership has 497 students enrolled.
-It is a high school in JAMAICA, NY.
+It is a high school in Jamaica, NY.

 What is the student-teacher ratio at High School for Community Leadership?